Shashtipoorthi: Release and reception

 Shashtipoorthi was released on 30 May 2025.

 The Times of India rated it 2.5 out of 5 praising the music and cinematography, while criticizing the narration, and screenplay.
 Aditya Devulapally of Cinema Express rated it 1.5 out of 5, stating, "a technically strong melodrama marred by its outdated sensibilities".

+The Hans India rated the movie 3/5 stars.